cloudnativelabs/kube-router/docs/bgp.md

 ## BGP listen address list

 By default, the GoBGP server binds on the node IP address.
 However, in some cases nodes with multiple IP addresses desire to bind GoBGP to multiple local addresses.
-Local IP addresses on which GoGBP should listen on a node can be configured with annotation `kube-router.io/bgp-local-addresses`.
+Local IP addresses on which GoBGP should listen on a node can be configured with annotation `kube-router.io/bgp-local-addresses`.

 Here is sample example to make GoBGP server to listen on multiple IP address: